ME3-HECM/mini-project-energy-saving-areeb-atulit/Readme.txt

 placed in the high priority interrupt (more explanation in the interrupts section).

-The toggling is due to the comparator sensing a rising or falling edge via comp_rise() and comp_fall() We do not use the readings from the LDR (ADC_getval()) as it was unessassary, the comparator does its job properly.
+The toggling is due to the comparator sensing a rising or falling edge via comp_rise() and comp_fall() We do not use the readings from the LDR (ADC_getval()) as it was unnecessary, the comparator does its job properly.

 The code is hard wired to turn the LED on at 00:00am, as it is when we start the entire case off (and to ensure the comparator falling and rising toggle does not get reversed).